teclamat/gentoo/README.md

+# Mutik's Gentoo Overlay
+Unofficial overlay to address some missing ebuilds in regular portage tree.

-# gentoo
+# Ebuilds
-Unofficial gentoo overlay